MadDeveloper/juliensergent-2.0.0/README.md

 # Personal website

-This is my personal website, in construction for now.
+This is my personal website, where I host my blog, a developer market, and some stuff about me.

+You can visit it at [juliensergent.com](https://juliensergent.com).

+Feel free to fork it for your needs!